mihail-m/CP-implementations/1-Searching/README.md

   - Quick select:
     - Search for the k-th smallest element in an array.
-    - n average case but n^2 worst case (happens rarely enough).
+    - n average case complexity but n^2 worst case (happens rarely enough).
     - We will use the fact that we can choose a random element from an array and order the array in such a way that all smaller elements are before the chosen element and all bigger are after it.
 More importantly this can be done in linear time (O(n)).
 The idea is that we can choose a random element from our array and order the element in the above mentioned way.
 This way we will split out array in 2 subarrays:
         1. all elements smaller than the one we have chosen,